How private is your social media data?

 Did you know that there is no source that tracks the actual costs to consumers of inaccurate credit information?
 If one considers that a half point rise in interest rate on a home loan can translate into hundreds of thousands of dollars for an individual homeowner, the costs are staggering!
 So there is a basis for concern over social media privacy issues, and online privacy in general.

 Returning to the argument of those who feel your online life is fair game for profiteering, there is some justice in considering the internet as a public sphere.
-After all, as Senator Weiner discovered, once you’ve posted something online, it is available for others to locate due to the physical nature of servers and computing and the way data is stored.
+After all, as Senator Weiner discovered, once you've posted something online, it is available for others to locate due to the physical nature of servers and computing and the way data is stored.
 And there are also secondary comments and posts to consider, by people who know you or who have responded to things you posted.
-So there is logic in saying that anything you post has gone “public” and is fair game.
+So there is logic in saying that anything you post has gone "public" and is fair game.
+Courts have ruled on this already.

 But there is also a counter argument.
 And if Facebook is any indication of privacy in social media push backs we can see a trend in increased concern over the unregulated sharing of your information by examining Facebook.
 For example, Congress is getting involved and considering online privacy legislation after fears about online privacy have heightened in the past few years, and European regulators plan to file a complaint with the FTC over Facebook's new photo tagging feature.
 When Facebook announced last year that it planned to sell your private contact information to third parties, an exodus from Facebook followed.